kevin71104/kevin71104.github.io/_posts/2018-03-28-DOA_JOINT_ESTIMATION.md

 In addition, the complexity of **Compressed Sensing (CS)** approach is too high to use in practice.
 Although joint **estimation of signal parameters via rotational invariance techniques (ESPRIT)** can estimate CF and DOA simultaneously, the number of detectable source signals is limited.
-In our work, we propose a two-stage estimation algorithm to jointly estimate DOA and CF, and two orthogonal co-prime arrays (CPA) are used to increase degree-of-freedoms.
+In our work, we proposed a two-stage estimation algorithm to jointly estimate DOA and CF, and two orthogonal co-prime arrays (CPA) were used to increase degree-of-freedoms.
-In the first stage, the DOAs of CF known sources are estimated by spatial-smoothing MUSIC and a simple matching method.
+In the first stage, the DOAs of CF known sources were estimated by spatial-smoothing MUSIC and a simple matching method.
-In the second stage, **projected joint ESPRIT (PJE)** is used to estimate the DOAs and CFs of CF unknown sources.
+In the second stage, **projected joint ESPRIT (PJE)** was used to estimate the DOAs and CFs of CF unknown sources.

 The contribution of this work comes in two aspects:
-- Our proposed PJE can detect more accurately when the number of sources grows
+- Our proposed PJE can detect more accurately even when the number of sources grows
 - The orthogonal CPAs are utilized and the corresponding signal processing techniques are proposed

 <figure class="half">